Xanax (Alprazolam) and Ativan (Lorazepam) Differences and Similarities

 Like Xanax, it is not recommended that a person continue taking Ativan for more than 2-4 weeks.
 The medication is intended for short-term treatment unless a life-threatening condition such as a seizure disorder requires longer-term treatment.
 This is because Ativan, like Xanax, is very habit-forming and the body can easily develop tolerance to it, so the prescription dose amount will not work as well weeks later.

-The DAWN Report notes that lorazepam intoxication and overdose are frequently found to be reasons for emergency room visits, but less frequently than with Xanax.
+The DAWN Report notes that Ativan intoxication and overdose are frequently found to be reasons for emergency room visits, but less frequently than with Xanax.

 Get Help for Ativan or Xanax Addiction

-Our admissions navigators are available night and day to help answer your questions about starting rehab admissions, how to pay for addiction treatment in South Florida, or to tell you more about what to expect in inpatient rehab.
+Our admissions navigators are available night and day to help provide more information and answer your questions about starting rehab admissions, how to pay for addiction treatment in South Florida, or to tell you more about what to expect in inpatient rehab.
 Call us today at to find out more about your treatment options and get the help you need today.